 - 1. Recruit Juniors and Seniors to serve as Cadets. - 2.
-Consider creating the Cadet program as Volunteers. - 3.
-Continue dialogue with School District regarding CTE class.
+Continue dialogue with School District regarding CTE class. - 3.
+Provide opportunities for Cadets to be involved in all functions of the District.

 E. Seek out community members already certified:

 - 1. Recruit healthcare professionals capable of "bridging" current certifications with pre-hospital certifications. - 2.
 Recruit career firefighters active and retired.